leafsphp/docs/src/tutorial/src/step-1/description.md

 ## How to Use This Tutorial

 You can edit the code <span class="wide">on the right</span><span class="narrow">below</span> and see the result update instantly.
-Each step will introduce a core feature of Vue, and you will be expected to complete the code to get the demo working.
+Each step will introduce a core feature of Leaf, and you will be expected to complete the code to get the demo working.
 If you get stuck, you will have a "Show me!" button that reveals the working code for you.
 Try not to rely on it too much - you'll learn faster by figuring things out on your own.

-If you are an experienced developer coming from Vue 2 or other frameworks, there are a few settings you can tweak to make the best use of this tutorial.
+If you are an experienced developer coming from Leaf 2 or other frameworks, there are a few settings you can tweak to make the best use of this tutorial.
 If you are a beginner, it's recommended to go with the defaults.

 <details>
 <summary>Tutorial Setting Details</summary>

-- Vue offers two API styles: Options API and Composition API.
+- Leaf offers two API styles: Options API and Composition API.
 This tutorial is designed to work for both - you can choose your preferred style using the **API Preference** switches at the top. <a target="_blank" href="/guide/introduction.html#api-styles">Learn more about API styles</a>.

 - You can also switch between SFC-mode or HTML-mode.
-The former will show code examples in <a target="_blank" href="/guide/introduction.html#single-file-components">Single-File Component</a> (SFC) format, which is what most developers use when they use Vue with a build step.
+The former will show code examples in <a target="_blank" href="/guide/introduction.html#single-file-components">Single-File Component</a> (SFC) format, which is what most developers use when they use Leaf with a build step.
 HTML-mode shows usage without a build step.

 </details>